hsaini2/Java-Projects-/README.md

 "ComputeArea" - This program computes the area of circles in which the user gives the radius

-"AdditionQuiz" - This program helps a first grader practice additions.
+"AdditionQuiz" + "SubtractionQuiz" - This program helps a first grader practice addition and subtraction.
 The program randomly generates two single-digit integers number1 and number2 and displays a question.
 After the student types the answer, the program displays a message to indicate whether the answer is true or false.

 "Comparison" - This program compares integers using if statements, relational operators and equality operators.